marxin/texi2rst-generated/sphinx/gccint/interfacing-to-gcc-output.rst

 one of GCC's features is that it can put variables in registers without your asking it to.

 ..
-Copyright (C) 2003-2021 Free Software Foundation, Inc.

-..
-This is part of the GCC manual.

-..
-For copying conditions, see the file gcc.texi.

-..
 Contributed by Aldy Hernandez <aldy@quesejoda.com>